pallene-lang/pallene/README.md

 $ luarocks install --local busted
 ```

-To run the test suite, run the ./test-project script in this project's root directory:
+To run the test suite, run the ./test-project script in this project's root directory.
+(Tip: if GNU parallel is installed in your system, running the full test suite will be much faster.)

 ```sh
 $ ./test-project                       # Run all tests